 The Five Steps to A Strong Start To A New Year

-Not everything is going to be easy and starting off the new year in the staffing and recruiting industry is one of them.
-Wilson and Samantha Cole’s podcast details the best ways someone in the industry can push forward and succeed in the new year.
+Not everything is going to be easy and starting off the New Year in the staffing and recruiting industry is indeed a hard task.
+Wilson and Samantha Cole’s podcast details the best ways someone in the industry can push forward and succeed in the brand new year.

 Recheck Your Credit

 Rechecking someone’s credit is essential to early success.
 You may have checked one person’s credit several months ago, but you’re assured that there are possibly many more than that over the last ten years you’ve been in business.
 Make sure that they’re still in good credit standing and are still a viable entity before doing business with them.